siman4457/siman4457/README.md

 - 👋 Hi, I’m Siman
-- 👀 I’m interested in fullstack development and rock climbing
+- 👀 I’m interested in fullstack development
-- 💞️ I’m looking to collaborate on any rock climbing related apps/projects

 <!---
 siman4457/siman4457 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.